goooooouwa/writings/_posts/linux/2022-09-27-comparision-of-linux-distros-and-des.md

 ### Stability

-- Ubuntu is mot stable with oldest packages.
+- Ubuntu is most stable while having oldest packages.
 - Fedora is more up to date with newer packages, but not as bleeding edge as Manjaro, thus relatively more stable.
-- Manjaro is bleeding edge, most up-to-date, but also possible unbootable after update.
+- Manjaro is bleeding edge, most up-to-date, but also possible to become unbootable after update.

 ### Hardware support